Boarding Schools for Girls in Lansing, Illinois

 KCGA can help your daughter by providing counseling, academic rehabilitation, and a useful program of teaching spiritual principles.
 Our staff is well experienced and dedicated, caring sincerely about the recovery of each and every teen.

-Although not a program in Lansing, Illinois, Kansas City Girls Academy is a residential boarding school for troubled youth that can aid your teenage daughter.
+Although Not Located In Lansing, Illinois, Kansas City Girls Academy is a residential boarding school for troubled youth that can aid your teenage daughter.

 Troubled teens often require more support than is available within their own household.
 A caring and supportive family are, unfortunately, not always sufficient to change the dangerous behaviors of such a child.
 This program offers solutions, however, and provides a true solution that can transform your daughter into a healthy, useful child, returning them to you a transformed young person.

 Kansas City Girls Academy is especially equipped to assist struggling teen girls who are spiraling out of control.
-We are a 15-month residential Christian boarding school with a unique approach.
+We are a 12-month residential Christian boarding school with a unique approach.
 Because we have a limited student base, we provide a more relational approach.
-We also have behind us the strength of Teen Challenge, with more than 50 years of history treating people with risky behaviors achieve freedom through a relationship with Jesus Christ.
+We also have behind us the strength of Teen Challenge, with 60 Years Of History treating people with risky behaviors achieve freedom through a relationship with Jesus Christ.

-More about residential treatment centers for girls in Lansing, Illinois:
+More about boarding schools for girls in Lansing, Illinois:

 Lansing is a village in Cook County, Illinois, USA.
 Lansing is a southern suburb of Chicago.
 The population was 28,332 at the 2000 census.

-Excerpt about residential treatment center for girls in Lansing, Illinois, used with permission from Wikipedia.
+Excerpt about special boarding schools for troubled girls in Lansing, Illinois, used with permission from Wikipedia.